 - If you have no symptoms, you likely do not have an active infection.

 - It’s possible you might test positive for antibodies and you might not have or have ever had symptoms of COVID-19.
 This is known as having an asymptomatic infection, or an infection without symptoms.

-- If you test negative for COVID-19 antibodies, you probably did not have a previous infection that has gotten better.
+If you test negative for COVID-19 antibodies, you probably did not have a previous infection.
 However, you could have a current infection.
 It’s possible you could still get sick if you have been exposed to the virus recently, since antibodies don’t show up for 1 to 3 weeks after infection.
 This means you could still spread the virus.

 - Some people may take even longer to develop antibodies and some people may not develop antibodies.